jefgodesky/api-starter-todo/roles/README.md

 own tasks, even if she does not have `token:own:read`.
 This is only meaningful for users who do not have `task:read`.

+### `task:own:update`

+With this, a user has permission to edit her own tasks.
+Note that a user who has `task:update` can also edit her own tasks, even if she does not have `token:own:update`.
+This is only meaningful for users who do not have `task:update`.

 ## Users